2003 World Series: The Marlins second post-World Series fire sale

+Despite two World championships in a seven year span and building a state of the art ballpark in 2012, the Marlins still have not been able to build a sizable fanbase, in large part due to their post-World Series fire-sales.

 The Marlins would not return to the playoffs until the shortened regular season in 2020.
 That season saw the Marlins lose their first playoff series in franchise history, losing the 2020 NLDS to the Atlanta Braves after winning their first seven postseason series.

 Exit Boone, Enter Rodriguez

 In January 2004, Aaron Boone tore the anterior cruciate ligament in his left knee during a pick-up basketball game in his hometown in Newport Beach, California.
 In the game, Boone caught a pass from his teammate on the court and an opponent wiped him out on his side in a violent manner.
 Boone, who disobeyed the terms of his contract with the Yankees by playing basketball, was released fourteen days after the incident and ended up missing the entirety of the 2004 season.

 With spring training a month away, the Yankees found themselves in the market for a third baseman.
 On February 15, 2004, the Rangers traded Alex Rodriguez to the New York Yankees for second baseman Alfonso Soriano and a player to be named later (Joaquín Árias was sent to the Rangers on March 24).
 The Rangers also agreed to pay $67 million of the $179 million left on Rodriguez's contract.
 Rodriguez agreed to switch positions from shortstop to third base, paving the way for the trade, because the popular Derek Jeter was already entrenched at shortstop.
 This was only the second time in MLB history that a reigning MVP was traded, with the first coming in 1914 when Eddie Collins was traded to the Chicago White Sox from the Philadelphia Athletics for cash considerations.

 Rodriguez ended up having a successful, yet controversial career with New York.
 He put up huge numbers throughout his tenure in pinstripes, which included two MVP seasons in 2005 and 2007.
 Despite this, he was often the most criticized on the team when the Yankees flamed out in post-season, such as blowing a 3-0 lead to the Red Sox in the 2004 American League Championship Series.
 Rodriguez was also popped for steroids twice in pinstripes.
 Nevertheless, Rodriguez and the Yankees would win a World Series in 2009.
 In that postseason, he batted .365, hit six homeruns, and drove in 18 runs.
 Rodriguez also hit home run number 600 with the Yankees, becoming only the eighth player in baseball history to reach 600 home runs.

 Aaron Boone would become the Yankees manager in 2018, replacing Joe Girardi.
 Boone’s job prior to becoming manager was a color analyst for ESPN’s Sunday Night Baseball, in which he was ironically replaced again by Alex Rodriguez.